Sri Lanka Itinerary Tips for One Month of Travel

 Bus from Dambulla to Kandy.
 We ended up on a non public bus, costing a bit more but it was certainly worth it for the air con and slightly less cramped atmosphere.

-• This wasn’t my favourite stop to be honest.
-Our accommodation was pretty awful, and the weather wasn’t great either.
+- This wasn’t my favourite stop to be honest.
+Our accommodation was pretty awful (we budget backpacker’d a little too hard), and the weather wasn’t great either.
 We did find some good dosas to eat though!

 Day 11: